pegasystems/web-components-sdk/README.md

 ## Pega Infinity Server and Constellation-enabled Application

-The Web Components SDK assumes that you have access to a Pega Infinity server (8.6 GA) running an application that is configured to run using the Constellation UI service.
+The Web Components SDK assumes that you have access to a Pega Infinity server (8.6.1 GA) running an application that is configured to run using the Constellation UI service.

 We provide a sample application - **MediaCo** - to licensed Pega Infinity customers that is configured as a Constellation application.
 The sample application can be found in the Web Components SDK download associated with this repo available at [https://community.pega.com/marketplace/components/web-components-sdk](https://community.pega.com/marketplace/components/web-components-sdk)

+Please refer to the **Web Components SDK Guide** provided in the Marketplace download for steps to prepare your Infinity server and node environment for steps in the next section.

 <br>